Paradiplomacy: China

 In spite of the active role Chinese provincial, municipal and district leaders play on the diplomatic field, these government officials do not act on behalf of local political groups or from a merely "local" perspective.
 They are indeed extensions of the central government, carrying out policies outlined by the Chinese Communist Party (CCP) as long as their interests are convergent with those of Beijing.
 This is evidenced by the fact that the internationalization of Chinese non-central governments was primarily a creative product of the international isolation of the Chinese central government caused by the 1989 Tiananmen Square protests and massacre.
 However, local particularities are to be heeded as well.

 China's panda diplomacy, often organized by organizations such as the Chinese People's Association for Friendship with Foreign Countries, is a form of diplomacy at the local level that has grown as the country's relations with federal U.S. officials have cooled.
+Similar to ping-pong diplomacy in the 1970s, "pickleball diplomacy" has been cited as a form of sub-national diplomacy deployed by China on municipalities in the United States.

 There is no text of law regulating diplomatic activities carried out by local authorities.
 Those relations are agreed upon among local governments, local permanent committees of the CCP and local Foreign Affairs Office (FAO), subordinated to the Ministry of Foreign Affairs.
 Diplomatic initiatives at the local level can be initiated and undertaken by any of those administrative bodies.
 Friendship associations, usually under the management of the FAOs, act to promote contacts with non-central governments abroad and organizing events on international cooperation.
 Twinning agreements are widely observed as a means to establish permanent links with non-central governments elsewhere.